 Fees are paid via direct deposit into the specified account on each family's statements.
-The Service fees are managed by the Accounts Administrator and any queries should be directed to accounts@hepsoshc.org.au
+The Service fees are managed by the Accounts Administrator and any queries should be directed to accounts@hepsoshc.org.au.

-HEPS Fees Schedule is reviewed each year and distributed for implementation for the beginning or Term 3 each year.
-Please see annual fee schedule for more information.
+HEPS Fees Schedule is reviewed each year and distributed for implementation at the beginning of Term 3.
+Please see attached our Annual Fee Schedule for more information.